• Skip to main content

 5 from 1 vote

-Canned cinnamon rolls filled with apple pie filling and topped with a brown sugar honey glaze
+Canned cinnamon rolls stuffed with apple pie filling.

 Course: Breakfast, Dessert